Probate Q&A Series

 Key Takeaways

 • Use a renunciation form under G.S.
-28A-11-1 to decline appointment; file within 30 days of notice.
+28A-11-1 to decline appointment; file it with the clerk.

 • Protect minor inherits through a guardianship under Chapter 35A or UTMA custodial account under Chapter 36A.

-• Keep documentation signed, notarized, and timely filed with the clerk of superior court.
+• Keep documentation timely filed with the clerk of superior court.

 • Consult an attorney to guide asset valuations, hearings, and court filings across multiple counties.